1 - Quick Start

 6. Run the following commands to determine when the installation is completed:

-wget https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/main/hack/wait_for_operator_installed.sh -O /tmp/wait_for_operator_installed.sh && chmod u+x /tmp/wait_for_operator_installed.sh && /tmp/wait_for_operator_installed.sh
+wget https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/release-1.2/hack/wait_for_operator_installed.sh -O /tmp/wait_for_operator_installed.sh && chmod u+x /tmp/wait_for_operator_installed.sh && /tmp/wait_for_operator_installed.sh

 During the installation process, Kubernetes cronjobs are created by the operator to monitor the lifecycle of the CRs managed by the operator: RHDH operator, OpenShift Serverless operator and OpenShift Serverless Logic operator.
 When deleting one of the previously mentioned CRs, a job is triggered that ensures the CR is removed before the operator is.
 In case of any failure at this stage, these jobs remain active, facilitating administrators in retrieving detailed diagnostic information to identify and address the cause of the failure.